drshahizan/software-engineering/materials/module4/nrulerina/readme.md

  ### Identify Reporting Requirements: Identify the different reporting requirements of the system,
     such as generating reports on delivery performance, customer satisfaction, and system usage

+    During the interview section, it is important to ask open-ended questions and actively listen to the interviewee's responses.
+Here are some tips to keep in mind during the interview:

+    Prepare a list of questions: Before the interview, prepare a list of questions that you want to ask the interviewee.
+These questions should be open-ended and designed to elicit detailed responses.

+    Be an active listener: Listen carefully to the interviewee's responses and ask follow-up questions to clarify their answers.

+    Take notes: Take detailed notes during the interview so that you can refer back to them later.

+    Be respectful and professional: Treat the interviewee with respect and professionalism, and avoid making assumptions or judgments about their responses.

+    Thank the interviewee: Thank the interviewee for their time and participation in the interview.

+After the interview, it is important to analyze the data that you have collected and synthesize the key findings.
+Here are some tips for what to do after the interview:

+    Review your notes: Review the notes that you took during the interview and organize them into themes or categories.

+    Identify key findings: Identify the key findings that emerged from the interview, such as common themes or patterns in the interviewee's responses.

+    Share the findings: Share the key findings with other stakeholders, such as team members or clients, to ensure that everyone has a clear understanding of the insights gained from the interview.

+    Use the findings to inform decision-making: Use the findings from the interview to inform the design, development, or implementation of the project.

+    Follow up with the interviewee: Follow up with the interviewee to thank them for their time and to share any insights or findings that emerged from the interview.